amrutu75/datafun-06-eda/README.md

 ## Explore Datasets

-Choose a dataset for analysis.
+Chose penguins.csv as dataset for analysis.
 You will want a known, clean dataset.
 Cleaning data can run 60-80% of the project (or more) - you don't need to demonstrate cleaning skills for this project.